 of northbound loons, scoters, Brant, cormorants, shearwaters, gulls, terns and shorebirds pass this

 So, I will come here again in the spring season to enjoy whale watching and bird watching.

-One example of whale watching from Pigeon Point can be seen in the video in the following YouTube website:
+One example of whale watching from Pigeon Point in April can be seen in the video in the following YouTube

 Beautiful wild flowers in the Pigeon Point Lighthouse area.